githubtraining/training-manual/docs/06_working_locally.md

 1. Copy the **clone URL** to your clipboard.
 1. Open your command line application.
 1. Retrieve a full copy of the repository from GitHub: `git clone <CLONE-URL>`
-1. Once the clone is complete, cd into the new directory created by the clone operation: `cd <REPOSITORY-NAME>`
+1. Once the clone is complete, navigate to the new directory created by the clone operation: `cd <REPOSITORY-NAME>`

 ### Our favorite Git command: `git status`